 Early Decision October 14 Early Action October 14

 Regular Admissions December1

-A word regarding deadlines - as a rule, it is not in your best interest to wait until the end of a deadline window to apply to a college.
-Programs can fill quickly and financial aid availability may be effected as well.
-Also, State Universities and Colleges are currently experiencing a significantly increased number of applicants.
+Regarding deadlines - As a rule, it is not in your best interest to wait until the end of a deadline window to apply to a college.
+Programs can fill quickly and financial aid availability may be affected as well.
+Also, state universities and colleges are currently experiencing a significantly increased number of applicants.